 Abstract.
-Sacrificial moral dilemmas present actions that directly cause harm but prevent greater harm.
+Sacrificial moral dilemmas propose causing some harm to prevent greater harm.
 Theory suggests that accepting such actions (consistent with utilitarian philosophy) involves more reflective reasoning than rejecting such actions (consistent with deontological philosophy).
 However, past findings do not always replicate, confound different kinds of reflection, and employ conventional dilemma analyses that treat utilitarian and deontological decisions as opposites.
 In two studies, we examined whether past findings would replicate when employing process dissociation to assess deontological and utilitarian inclinations independently.
 Findings suggested two categorically different impacts of reflection: measures of arithmetic reflection, such as the Cognitive Reflection Test, predicted only utilitarian, not deontological, response tendencies.
 However, measures of logical reflection, such as performance on logical syllogisms, positively predicted both utilitarian and deontological tendencies.
 These studies replicate some findings, clarify others, and reveal opportunities for additional nuance in dual process theorist’s claims about the link between reflection and dilemma judgments.

 5. Association, Reflection, & Implicit Bias